mozilla/experimenter-docs/docs/jetstream/configuration.md

 Don't let this stop you from doing your job, but try to avoid too much iteration on large and long-running experiments.

+Has your configuration landed but generated unexpected analyses?
+Troubleshooting information can be found [here](https://experimenter.info/jetstream/troubleshooting) which includes instructions on accessing the Jetstream error logs.

 ## Configuration file syntax

 Custom configs for [experiments](#custom-experiment-configurations) and [outcome snippets](#outcome-snippets)